Luc-Bertin/Instagram-Selfies-Learning/README.md

 * *CleaningPhotos.py* cleans saved images.
 It takes as console arguments a boolean to define whether it is a Selfie or not

-Example :
+**Example** :
-Runnning the script looking for #faceportrait #notselfie and save it as notselfie
+Runnning these 2 scripts look for #faceportrait #notselfie and save it as notselfie and clean downloaded photos
 ```
 python Selfie_Instagram.py faceportrait notselfie False
 ```
-And cleans downloaded photos
 ```
 python CleaningPhotos.py False
 ```